daminkim99/rock-paper-scissor/README.md

                 alt="javascript" width="40" height="40" /> </a> <a href="https://nodejs.org" target="_blank"rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nodejs/nodejs-original-wordmark.svg" alt="nodejs" width="40" height="40" /> </a>
 </p>

 We built an API on node.js that takes the user input and random AI player input then run it through a conditional to see if the user won, lost, or tied.
-The data was then put into an object we could retrive in Javascript to dispaly the result on the dom.
-We then used HTML5 and CSS3 to make the page more appealing and engaging for the player.
+We made the AI choices randomization on the server side, the data was then sent to client side JavaScript to display the result on the DOM.
+We then used  CSS3 to make the page more appealing and engaging for the player.

 <h2 align="center">Optimizations</h2>